Catel/Catel.Docs/src/vnext/catel-mvvm/commands-events/asynchronous-commands.md

 }
 ```

+@alert important
-Note that this example looks stupid and you should not use Thread.Sleep, but this is just for the sake of simplicity and the example
+Note that this example looks stupid and you should not use `Thread.Sleep`, but this is just for the sake of simplicity and the example
+@end

 ## Reporting progress